Original Research ARTICLE

 Using the fixed-wing UAS, 15 km2 of the CEZ was successfully mapped, detailing the dose-rate variation relating to the 137Cs concentration in the ground and other surface features.
 Unfortunately, the high-intensity plume extending over the “Red Forest” could not be presented in its entirety as its significant radiological fingerprint caused an overloading (saturation) of the electronics of the detector.
 Whilst total count data could still be recorded, the measured gamma spectrum experienced significant degradation when exposed to total count rates of over 5,500 counts per second (cps).
 This reduction in signal quality manifests in the form of shifting the 137Cs peak toward a lower gamma energy (i.e., shifting the peak to the left) and significantly increasing the full width at half maximum (FWHM) value.
 This leads to non-sensical values within the analysis, which have been redacted from the map presented within this study.
 Detailed analysis of the spectral data indicates that reliable information can be extracted from the detector up to around 5,250 cps, as the peak positions and FWHM values remain within the manufacturers tolerance.
 Any measurements with a total count rate of greater than 5,250 cps have been removed from the presented dataset.

 Previous surveys have measured dose-rates within a small portion of the “Red Forest” area to be up to around 170 μSv h−1 (Burtniak et al., 2018).
 These surveys were conducted within the portion of the “Red Forest” that could not be mapped by our system at much lower altitudes (5 m) and much slower velocities that are typical of multi-rotor surveys.
 Despite being inherently unreliable, the total-count data recorded by the fixed-wing system (Figure 3) reported a maximum count-rate of 12,436 cps at 45 m altitude.
-Even though the measurements were saturated, using this count-rate as a minimum value for the radiological intensity within this area would produce an expected dose rate of at least 20 μSv h−1 (based upon the approximate ratio of total intensity to cesium intensity).
-As the detector is facing an overload during these measurements, the real total counts value would most likely be much greater, producing a much larger CED.
+Even though the measurements were saturated, using this count-rate as a minimum value for the radiological intensity within this area would produce an expected dose rate of at least 95 μSv h−1 (based upon the approximate ratio of the altitude corrected total intensity to cesium dose-rate).
+As the detector is facing an overload during these measurements, the real total counts value would most likely be greater, producing a larger CED.

 Overall, the general results from the UAS agrees well with previous datasets collected though other methods.
 The extensive soil sampling investigations published by Kashparov et al. (2018) provide excellent overall coverage and measurement accuracy throughout the CEZ, but fail to provide an easily repeatable method of monitoring radiation within post-disaster environments.
 The amount of labor-hours involved in conducting ground sampling surveys of this size are significant and the results are comparatively low-resolution when assessed against more mobile methods.
 The effects of this are best shown by the localized hot spot present near the south-eastern corner of the map [51.343843 N, 30.110399 E], which was previously unreported in literature until this study was conducted.